Whether you’re a twenty-something church planter or a seasoned pastor, sometimes it can be hard to be taken seriously in ministry.

 It communicates to others that you can’t take care of yourself.

 If you’ve never looked at a healthy meal or gym in your life, this doesn’t mean you have to become the next Jillian Michaels or Dr. Axe.
 Real life change happens with time.
-Just as long as there is willingness to take small steps.
+Just as long as there is willingness to take small steps, such is as these six steps to self care.

 Sometimes being a leader and being taken seriously means stepping up and doing what no one else wants to do.